All Resources

 Put it to work: look for your “time vampires”

-It’s easier than you may think to figure out what parts of your workflow can be automated.
+It’s easier than you may think to figure out what parts of your workflow can benefit from enterprise advertising automation platforms.
 Taren and Eric both suggest looking for “time vampires” that “suck up all the time.”
 Eric always listens for the phrase, “Why can’t we just?” within an organization to determine which manual workflows have the biggest potential for operational simplification via automation.

 “If you look at some of the tasks for your AdOps team, a lot of them are very time-consuming,” said Taren.
 “The impact-to-time ratio is not what you want for time-intensive things like launches or optimizations.”

-In most cases, these time-consuming tasks are the ones that can be automated so your team can scale their high-value work and grow your organization’s impact.
+In most cases, these time-consuming tasks are the ones that can be automated via AI-powered advertising optimization so your team can scale their high-value work and grow your organization’s impact.

 2. Tech-enable your teams to free them for high-value strategic work